CheViana/network-calls-stats/tutorial.md

 ### The tale of two HTTP requests

-Let's start with function `call_python_and_mozilla` that executes two asyncronous HTTP requests and prints out bits of response content received:
+Let's start with function `call_python_and_mozilla_using_aiohttp` that executes two asyncronous HTTP requests and prints out bits of response content received:

 ```
 async def get_response_text(url):